Kaltsoon/nosql/material/3-mongo-operations.md

 > The library database used in the previous exercises isn't suitable for the project.

 > [!IMPORTANT]
-> Implement an [entity relationship diagram](https://www.lucidchart.com/pages/er-diagrams) for your project's data model in the format you prefer.
+> Exercise 👨‍💻: Implement an [entity relationship diagram](https://www.lucidchart.com/pages/er-diagrams) for your project's data model in the format you prefer.
 Include the name of the entities, their relationships, their attributes and data types.
 Add an image of the diagram to the file.

 ⏭️ [Move on to the final section](./4-mongo-python.md)